ServiceStack/servicestack.net/MyApp/_posts/2023-08-04_bulk-insert-performance.md

 | MySql          |    3.05x | 80.535 ms | 1.5778 ms | 2.5478 ms | 80.400 ms |
 | SqlServer      |    3.59x | 94.899 ms | 1.8399 ms | 2.6388 ms | 95.128 ms |

-PostgreSQL continues to shine on its native Linux platform which somehow bests bulk inserts to an In Memory SQLite database?
+PostgreSQL continues to shine on its native Linux platform which somehow has a magically efficient implementation that bests bulk inserts to an In Memory SQLite database?

 #### Inserting 100,000 Rows